andershup/team-six-hackathon/README.md

 ## Building

-The JavaScript code for functionality of this game was primarily made by Alex Konolov, from scratch, with help of Anders Olesen, team lead.
+The JavaScript code for functionality of this game was primarily made by Alexei Konovalov, from scratch, with help of Anders Olesen, team lead.
-CSS and HTML code was created by all four members of the 'Team-six' to put together this final product for Hackathon, December, 2021
+CSS and HTML code was created by all four members of the 'Team Tetris', to put together this final product for Code Institute Hackathon, December, 2021

 ### Programs Used